miruuunaa/Aplicatie-de-muzica/README.md

 Steps:
 Looks up the id in the data map.
 Returns the corresponding entity, or null if the entity is not found.

+Database-Repo:
+1. create Method
+Purpose: Adds a new entity to the repository and persists it in the database.
+Steps:
+Constructs an INSERT SQL query to insert the entity's details.
+Uses PreparedStatement to set the values (e.g., title, release date, artist, genre) into the query.
+Executes the query to add the entity to the database.
+Error Handling: Throws a RuntimeException if there is an SQL error.

+2. read Method
+Purpose: Retrieves an entity from the database based on its ID.
+Steps:
+Constructs a SELECT SQL query to fetch the entity with the given ID.
+Executes the query and extracts the data using a ResultSet.
+Returns the corresponding entity if found, or null if not.
+Error Handling: Throws a RuntimeException if there is an SQL error.

+3. update Method
+Purpose: Updates an existing entity in the repository.
+Steps:
+Constructs an UPDATE SQL query to modify the entity's details.
+Uses PreparedStatement to set the new values (e.g.(Album), title, release date, artist, genre).
+Executes the query to update the entity in the database.
+Error Handling: Throws a RuntimeException if there is an SQL error.

+4. delete Method
+Purpose: Deletes an entity from the database based on its ID.
+Steps:
+Constructs a DELETE SQL query to remove the entity with the given ID.
+Executes the query to delete the entity from the database.
+Error Handling: Throws a RuntimeException if there is an SQL error.

+5. getAll Method
+Purpose: Retrieves all entities from the database.
+Steps:
+Constructs a SELECT * SQL query to fetch all entities.
+Executes the query and iterates over the result set to extract all entities.
+Returns the list of all entities.
+Error Handling: Throws a RuntimeException if there is an SQL error.